criblio/appscope/website/src/pages/docs/cli-using.md

 <span id="dynamic-configuration"></span>

-### Using the Command Directory for Dynamic Configuration
+### Dynamic Configuration

-AppScope offers a limited form of dynamic configuration.
+AppScope offers a limited form of real-time dynamic configuration.

 To use this feature, you first need to know the PID (process ID) of the currently scoped process.
 You then create a `scope.<pid>` file, where:
 - The `<pid>` part of the filename is the PID of the scoped process.